el18053/Neural-Networks/README.md

 1. Open the provided Jupyter notebook in Google Colab:
    - Run all setup cells, including dataset download and library imports.
    - Follow the steps to preprocess data, train the model, and evaluate results.

-3. Participate in the optional competition by submitting predictions to the class Codalab platform.

 ## Evaluation

 - The quality of the generated captions is measured using the **BLEU score**.